Rat-Rig/lab.ratrig.com/docs/src/non_commercial.md

   Ultimately this resulted in several issues with machine maintenance, and as such was not chosen for the enclosure design."
 )}}

+### V-Minion 1.1 Alpha
+{{ rr_build_project_entry(
+  "vminion_1_1",
+  "Non-commercial",
+  "The V-Minion 1.1 was intended to be an incremental upgrade to the original V-Minion 1.0 design.
+The goal was to integrate the electronics onto the V-Minion frame, as well as support a variant of the Rat Rig toolhead."
+)}}